FREQUENTLY ASKED QUESTIONS

 WHAT SHOULD I EXPECT ON THE DAY OF MY LASER EYELID SURGERY?

 On the day of your procedure, expect to spend approximately two hours at our private, fully licensed, and comfortable ambulatory (outpatient) surgery center in Pasadena.
 Our surgery center is accredited by the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF).
-You will be given sedation and your eyelids will be anesthetized, ensuring that you are comfortable throughout the entire procedure.

 WHAT KIND OF ANESTHESIA WILL BE ADMINISTERED FOR LASER EYELID REJUVENATION?